thomasgtaylor/how.wtf/content/post/2023-05-11-build-a-dead-simple-cli-in-bash.md

 ---
-title: Build a dead simple CLI in Bash
-date: 2023-05-11T01:45:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-05-11 01:45:00-04:00
 description: How to build a simple CLI in Bash using getopts
-categories:
-- Programming
 tags:
-- Bash
+- bash
+title: Build a dead simple CLI in Bash
 ---

 Building a simple CLI in Bash may seem like a herculean task; however, `getopts` provides an easy-to-use interface out of the box!
 For this tutorial, we'll be using the https://pokeapi.co/ to build a simple CLI for fetching resources from the Pokemon world.